-C2251 Intermediate Typewriting (2 cr.)
-P: C222 or equivalent with a grade of C or higher.
-For advanced beginners having stroking speeds between 25 and 40 w.a.m.
-Intensive skill building and comprehensive problem coverage; builds techniques and competencies essential for higher-level training.
+C223 Beginning Typewriting II (2 cr.)
+P: C220 or equivalent with a grade of C or higher.
+For advanced beginners having stroking speeds between 25 and 40 gwam.
+Intensive skill-building and comprehensive problem coverage; builds techniques and competencies essential for higher-level training.
+For students planning careers in business or in business teaching.
+C225 Intermediate Typewriting (2 cr.)
+P: C223 or equivalent with a grade of C or higher.
+For students with previous training but without sufficient skill for advanced work.
+Intensive skill buildings; training in job competencies.
+Basic office typing problems; fundamentals needed in office employment.

-C230^{1,2} Advanced Typewriting (2 cr.)
-P: C225 or equivalent with a grade of C or higher.
-For students preparing for high-level office employment and business teaching.
-Intensive skill building; basic office typing problems; fundamentals needed in production typing.

-C240^{1,3} Beginning Shorthand (3 cr.)
-P or concurrent: C222.
+C2302.3 Advanced Typewriting (2 cr.)
+P: C225 with a minimum grade of C. A terminal course for students preparing for employment in office occupations.
+Advanced typing problems, techniques, knowledge, and skills involved in production typewriting.
+For high-level office employment and business teaching.
+C2402.4 Beginning Shorthand (3 cr.)
+P or concurrent: C220.
 Principles and theory of a manual symbolic writing system; introduction to speed building.
 For students without previous instruction in shorthand or with inadequate preparation for C250.

-C250^{1,3} Intermediate Shorthand and Transcription (3 cr.)
+C2502.4 Intermediate Shorthand (2 cr.)
 P: C240 or C242 with a minimum grade of C and prior or concurrent enrollment in C225.
 Comprehensive review of principles and theory of the symbolic writing system; dictation speed building, vocabulary building; introduction to transcription.
+May also be offered in two evening courses, each carrying one hour of credit, and numbered C221-C222, respectively. &lt;sup>2Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placement tests.
+Courses C225 and C230 may also be offered in two evening courses, each carrying one hour of credit-C225 as C226-C227 and C230 as C231-C232. &lt;sup>4Courses C240, C250, and C260 may also be offered in two evening courses.
+C240 offered as C241 and C242 (11⁄2 cr. each); C250 offered as C251 (1 cr. each); C260 offered as C261 and C262 (11⁄2 cr. each).
+C2601.2 Advanced Shorthand (3 cr.)
+P: C250 with a minimum grade of C and prior or concurrent enrollment in C230.
+Brief review of shorthand theory; background knowledge of, and development of competency in, dictation and transcription.
 C280 Administrative Services Laboratory (1-3 cr.)
-P: Typewriting proficiency of at least 35 w.a.m. on straight copy.
+P: Typewriting proficiency of at least 35 wam on straight copy.
 Rotation of job units relating to administrative services.

-1 Enrollment in shorthand and typewriting sections will be determined by members of the Department in terms of the student's prior experience and/or results of placement tests.

-2 Courses C225 and C230 may also be offered in two evening courses , each carrying one hour of credit-C225 as C226-C227 and C230 as C231-C232.
-3 Courses C240 and C250 may also be offered in two evening courses.
-C240 offered as C241 and C242 (11⁄2 cr. each); C250 offered as C251 and C252 (11⁄2 cr. each).

-Organization and preparation of documents and operation of various equipment, such as dictation/transcription devices, reprographics equipment, and computation/inquiry units.
+Organization and preparation of documents and operation of various equipment, such as dictation/ transcription devices, reprographics equipment, and computation/inquiry units.
 C290 Office Organization and Management (3 cr.)
 The office as an executive support center; office environment; administration and supervision of office services and activities (communication, word processing, reprographics, data storage and retrieval, data preparation and data entry, ancillary services); selection, placement, and training of office employees; personnel supervision responsibilities; data collection and documentation; problems in office management.
 C300 Administrative Systems (3 cr.)
-Introduction to the study of management support systems.
-Emphasis directed to examination of information processing at the systems level; considerable discussion involves organization for and management of fundamental executive support activities including communications, reprographics, records management, data processing, word processing, etc.
+Nature of administrative management; introduction to administrative systems, concept of the office; management of word processing and data processing operations.

 C301 Management of Administrative Services (3 cr.)
 P: Bus.
 C300.
-Principles of administrative systems management including personnel selection, salary administration, and labor-management techniques.
-Primary emphasis directed toward management techniques and principles; additional discussion centers on telecommunications, word processing, and micrographic technology.
+Administration of services such as records management, communication, duplicating, calculating, mailing and library services.
+Methods of organizing and operating services, cost controls, procedures and practices.
 C305 Management Reports and Communications (3 cr.)
 P: junior standing and Eng.
 W131 or equivalent.
 Application of communication principles to current business conditions.
 Emphasis on report writing, including data collection, organization, and interpretation.
 Some oral reporting.